 Figure 3.
-Schematic representation of the VTA on the left (in red), whose main role is the control of reward and, on the right, (in green) of SNpc.
+Schematic representation of the VTA on the left (in red), whose main role is the control of reward and, on the right, (in green) of SNpc, which controls motion.
 VTA is connected through the mesocortic pathway to the cortex and by the mesolimbic pathway to NAc and striatum.
 Dysfunctions of these pathways are associated schizophrenia, depression and drug addiction.
 SNpc controls the voluntary movement and projects via the nigrostriatal pathway to the dorsal striatum.
 Degeneration of DA neurons of SNpc is associated with Parkinson’s disease.
 The characteristic symptoms of each pathology are indicated by arrows.
 Created with BioRender.

 2.7.5 Treatment side effects